yugabyte/yugabyte-db/docs/content/latest/architecture/docdb/persistence.md

 (hash1, 'user1', 20), msg_props_column_id, 'subject', T3 -> 'bar'</code>
 </pre>

-## YCQL - Time-To-Live (TTL) Example
+## YCQL - Time-To-Live (TTL) example

 **Table Level TTL**: YCQL allows the TTL property to be specified at the table level.
 In this case, we do not store the TTL on a per KV basis in RocksDB; but the TTL is implicitly enforced on reads as well as during compactions (to reclaim space).

-**Row and Column Level TTL**: YCQL allows the TTL property to be specified at the level of each INSERT/UPDATE operation.
+**Row and column level TTL**: YCQL allows the TTL property to be specified at the level of each INSERT/UPDATE operation.
 In such cases, the TTL is stored as part of the RocksDB value.

 Below, we will look at how the row-level TTL is achieved in detail.